exercism/problem-specifications/exercises/perfect-numbers/description.md

 - 6 is a perfect number because its divisors are 1, 2, 3 and 6 = 1 + 2 +
   3.
-- 28 is perfect number because 28 = 1 + 2 + 4 + 7 + 14.
+- 28 is a perfect number because 28 = 1 + 2 + 4 + 7 + 14.
-- Prime numbers 7, 13, etc are Deficient by the Nicomachus classification.
+- Prime numbers 7, 13, etc are considered deficient in the Nicomachus classification.